ropensci/roweb/_posts/2016-07-26-rotl-paper-published.md

 A small example
 ---------------

-Using `rotl` to get a tree for a set of names is usually two step process.
+Using `rotl` to get a tree for a set of names is usually a two step process.
 You need to start by matching the set of names you have to records in the Open Tree database, and obtain unique IDs for each one.
 The function `tnrs_match_names` handles this task: